What She Said: The Art of Pauline Kael

 What She Said: The Art of Pauline Kael is a 2018 American biographical documentary film about the life and work of the controversial New Yorker film critic Pauline Kael.
-The film was directed, produced and edited by Rob Garver, and features Sarah Jessica Parker as the voice of Pauline, and over 30 participants, including Quentin Tarantino, David O. Russell, Paul Schrader and Kael's only child, Gina James.
+The film was directed, produced and edited by Rob Garver, and features Sarah Jessica Parker as the voice of Pauline, and over 30 participants, including Quentin Tarantino, David O. Russell, Paul Schrader, and Kael's only child, Gina James.
 Oscar-winning producer Glen Zipper (Undefeated) also served as a producer for the film.

-The film premiered at the 2018 Telluride Film Festival, and also had its international premiere at the 2019 Berlinale Film Festival.
+What She Said premiered at the 2018 Telluride Film Festival, and also had its international premiere at the 2019 Berlinale Film Festival.
 The film was released by Juno Films in the United States on December 13, 2019, where it received positive reviews from critics.